Freight Shipping from Minneapolis to Atlanta

 How much does it cost to ship freight from Minneapolis to Atlanta?

-Full truckload (FTL) rates from Minneapolis, MN to Atlanta, GA currently range from $2,537-$3,127 for a standard dry van load over the 1,180-mile route.
+Full truckload (FTL) rates from Minneapolis, MN to Atlanta, GA currently range $2,537-$3,127 (roughly $2.15-$2.65 per mile over 1,180 miles).
 LTL shipments typically cost $849-$1,403 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Minneapolis to Atlanta?